Country of origin

 sights.
 So the shooter can use any sight at any time.
 Range of effective fire is up to 800 meters.

-However most typically it is used at ranges up to 600 meters.
+rounds hits a torso-sized target.
+The SVD is most typically used at ranges up to 600 meters.
+In

 knife-bayonet can be fitted to this rifle.
 That is another feature